Fulmene/cogwork-archivist/README.md

-Alchemagis
+Cogwork

-Deck brewer for Magic the Gathering
+Automated deck builder for Magic: the Gathering